caudexia/firemodel/README.md

 # Firemodel

 A simple and efficient Object-Relational Mapping (ORM) for Firestore, designed to work seamlessly in both web and server environments.
-Requires Zod for data validation.
+Requires Zod for data validation and Firebase SDKs for database interactions.

 ## Features